 1 point to the losing team if scoring over 50% of the goals scored by the winning team.

-I In the event of a tie on points, goal average will decide placings (goals for, divided by goals
+h Where two teams are level on points:

-against).
+Goal Average shall be used to determine their relative positions, i.e., the team with the higher Goal Average over the course of the tournament shall take precedence.

-j If goal average is tied then goal difference will be applied (the difference between goals for and goals against).
+Goal Difference shall be applied in the event that Goal Average does not differentiate between the teams, then, i.e., precedence shall be given to the team with the greater difference between goals scored and goals conceded.

-k If goal difference is tied, the result of the group match between the two teams will be the decider.
+Greatest number of goals scored shall take precedence in the event that Goal Difference does not differentiate between the teams, then the team with the

-l Where one of the teams has its goal average, goal difference or total number of goals scored affected by cancellations, then all goals scored by and against defaulting team(s) in all games shall be omitted from the calculations of both teams level on points.
-For example, in the event that one team received 5 points for a cancelled fixture, then the goals scored by and against both teams level on points in all games against the offending team, will not be included when goal average, goal difference or total number of goals is calculated.
-In the event that none of the above differentiates between the teams, the Competition TSG shall determine the means of differentiation.
+Competition Referee shall determine the means of differentiation in the event that none of the above differentiates between the team.

-n Quarter, Semi and Finals (where applicable) - in the event of a draw at full time, extra time of 2 minutes each way will be played, changing over at half time without a break.
+j Quarter, Semi and Finals (where applicable) - in the event of a draw at full time, extra time of 2 minutes each way will be played, changing over at half time without a break.
 Teams will toss for centre pass and change ends.
 In the event of a draw at full time, play will continue without a break, until the next goal is scored.
 This will be timed by the umpires controlling the game.

 10 MATCH OFFICIALS